WytheHuang/intrusion-detection-through-log/README.md

 ### Input Data Format

 The input CSV file should contain:
-- A column named 'log_text' containing the log messages, or
+- A 'timestamp' column with the log entry timestamp
-- The first column will be used by default if 'log_text' is not present

-### Output Format

-The analysis results will include:
-- Original log entry
+- A 'log_text' column containing the log messages
-- Threat classification (High Risk/Suspicious/Benign)
-- Confidence score
-- Detection timestamp
+- A 'label' column for training data (0 for benign, 1 for malicious)

 ## Model Architecture

 The system uses a two-stage approach:
-1. Log entries are preprocessed to extract security-relevant information
+1. Log entries are preprocessed to extract security-relevant information:
+   - Timestamp normalization
+   - IP address extraction
+   - Security keyword identification
+2. The processed logs are analyzed using:
-2. Gemma 12B model analyzes the processed logs for threat detection
+   - Gemma model for text embedding generation (4096-dimensional)

-The analysis pipeline includes:
-- Advanced preprocessing of log entries
-- Embedding generation using Gemma 12B
-- Multi-level threat classification
+   - Linear classifier for binary classification
-- Confidence scoring
+   - PyTorch-based training and inference

 ## License